-Research is being conducted on new drugs that can overcome these antifungal resistance mechanisms.
+New drugs that can overcome these antifungal resistance mechanisms are being researched, but – just like antibiotics research – at an extremely slow rate.
 Pre-clinical and clinical studies are also currently being undertaken, with most of them aiming to inhibit the biosynthesis of specific proteins, bases or sugars.
 It will, however, take some time until these drugs are officially approved.
-Until then, we should all remain aware of the threat that fungal infections pose15.
+Until then, we must be aware of the threat that fungal infections pose15.

 - Center for Disease Control and Prevention.
 (2017).
 Types of Fungal Diseases.
 Retrieved from https://www.cdc.gov/fungal/diseases/index.html